 It makes sense, too.
 Today’s consumers don’t want to be put in a box.
 They are accustomed to doing things in real time, using any device or channel, to find and get the things they want, when they want them.
 They taunt advertisers to keep up as they transition between devices and both online and offline channels, often in too little time for cookie-dependent marketers to serve them a meaningful ad.

-The trouble is that marketers really struggle to develop holistic, real-time marketing strategies that are suitable to today’s cross-device, always on consumer.
+The trouble is that marketers really struggle to develop holistic, real-time advertising strategies that are suitable to today’s cross-device, always on consumer.
 In fact, research from Censuswide found only one-quarter of marketers in the U.K. said they were able to respond to offline events by a consumer and use that information to target a marketing campaign within 10 minutes, while most were able to do so within 21-30 minutes.

-3 Reasons Marketers Struggle with Real-Time Relevance
+3 Reasons Marketers Struggle with Real-Time Advertising Relevance

 So what’s holding marketers back?
 There are a number of hurdles advertisers must overcome: